 Another negative emotion (9)

-Sce4BCDEInfo – B, C, D and E, all a part of your friends group, think it is bad behavior to push a friend to the floor.
+Sce4BCDEInfo – Friends B, C, D and E, all students who are a part of your friends group, think it is bad behavior to push a friend to the floor.

-Sce4EInfo - E makes a point of avoiding A in the future, even when A is not pushing a friend to the floor.
+Sce4EInfo - Friend E makes a point of avoiding Friend/Student A in the future, even when Friend/Student A is not pushing another/a friend to the floor.

-Sce4EApp - How appropriate would it be for E to react in this way?
+Sce4EApp - How appropriate would it be for Friend E to react in this way?

 Extremely inappropriate (0)